kirstyabhus/java-rest-api-assessment-kirstyabhus/README.md

 7. [Testsing](#testing)

 ## Key Features:
-- **Portfolio and Investment Management API Operations**: Users perform actions for both portfolios and investments.
-Operations for portfolios include creating, reading, updating, deleting and sorting portfolios.
-Users can also move investments between portfolios.
-For Investments, users can perform create, read, update, delete and sort operations.
-Investment operations also include filtering (by name, symbol, totalValue, purchasePrice, currentPrice).
-- **Automatic calculations**: The total value of investments are automatically calculated on insertion into the portfolio.
-Additionally, the total value of the portfolio is calculated from the total of the investments, regardless of whether investments are added or deleted, the total value will always be up-to-date.
+- **Portfolio Operations**:
+    - Create, read, update, delete, and sort portfolios effortlessly.
+    - Seamlessly transfer investments between different portfolios for flexible asset management.
+- **Investment Operations:**
+    - Perform create, read, update, delete, and sort actions on investments.
+    - Utilise advanced filtering options (by name, symbol, total value, purchase price, and current price) for precise data retrieval.
+- **Automated Calculations:**
+    - Automated computation of investment total values upon insertion into portfolios for streamlined data handling.
+    - Dynamic recalculation of portfolio total values whenever investments are added or removed, ensuring real-time accuracy without manual intervention.

 ## Documentation
 The API documentation has been generated using SpringDoc and Swagger and can be accessed at http://localhost:8080/swagger-ui/index.html once the application is running.
 To access this documentation, the application must be running on port 8080.